-You need to conduct site audits to find and fix those issues if you want to rank #1 on Google.
+The main problem with blogging is that you need to conduct site audits time to time to find and fix those issues if you want to rank #1 on Google.

 There are premium tools like SEMrush that can easily help you conduct site audits so you can find and fix all the technical and SEO related issues on your site to boost your rankings.

 If you don’t knwo how to do Site audit then must read our SEMRush Review.
 From this article you can learn how to do complete website audit using SEMRush.